Streets of Laredo (novel): Reception

 Streets of Laredo received mostly positive reviews.

-However, the New York Times criticized McMurtry for including several hard-to-believe scenes.
+Critic Michiko Kakutani of The New York Times described the book as "sad, funny elegy not only for his characters' pasts, but for the waning of the American West."
+Also writing for The Times, Noel Perrin criticized the novel as including several hard-to-believe scenes.

 Adaptation

 The novel was adapted into a television miniseries starring James Garner replacing Tommy Lee Jones (from the Lonesome Dove miniseries) as Captain Woodrow F. Call, Sissy Spacek replacing Diane Lane as Lorena, and Sam Shepard replacing Timothy Scott as Pea Eye.
 Also featured were Randy Quaid as John Wesley Hardin, Ned Beatty as Judge Roy Bean, Wes Studi as Famous Shoes, Charles Martin Smith as Ned Brookshire, George Carlin as Billy Williams, Alexis Cruz as Joey Garza, Kevin Conway as Mox Mox, James Gammon as Charles Goodnight, and Sonia Braga as Maria Garza.

 In popular culture

 Streets of Laredo appeared in the 2017 television episodes "Goodwill" and "Search" of American television series Halt and Catch Fire.